Domar95/ProductRatingWeb/README.md

 ## Features

+### Add products

+Once you are registered, you can add a product by clicking "New Product".
+You will be asked to fill a form.
+It is recommended to add a picture for easy recognizion of a product.

 ### View products

 All products can be viewed on the homepage.
 If you are looking for specific product, please use "Search" function.